Zenodo repository: The repository containing the 8 challenge datasets and the 1 training dataset can be found here.

 Observing conditions

+The datasets are taken under various observing conditions, from very favorable to bad, with bright or faint targets.
 The table below summarizes the main information about the data set and the observing conditions:

 Injection procedure